anitacristina/reading-notes/REVISION_CLOUD.md

  **Step 6**:  Update the any of the **.md** inside the **HTML-Learning-Journal** .
 After updating the **.md** files , type the following commands in the terminal

-        6a) `git status` to see the changes made to the repository on the my local computer 6b) `git add <filename.md>  - to tell git what changes to commit.
+        6a) `git status` to see the changes made to the repository on my local computer 6b) `git add <filename.md>  - to tell git what changes to commit.
 This tells git to include changes in the next snapshot
         6c) `git commit -m "Reason for change"  - is the shutter-button to take the snapshot. -m specifies the message included wiht the commit.
         6d) `git push origin master` - to synch the change in the local computer to the repo on the GitHub.
 This sends any new commits to GitHub